 The site is likely to offer an archaeological feast.
 Various small excavations in past decades have unearthed thousands of shards and wasters from the late eighteenth and nineteenth centuries, but little from Josiah I’s time or earlier (the site had been a potworks since the 1740s).
 It is a paradox that although Josiah I died a very rich man after twenty years of production at his factory, to this day very little of what he produced has been positively identified – whatever shards might be found beneath the Spode site could provide the basis for identifying much more.

 The town of Stoke was built around Spode.
-Many of its streets (which still survive in part) were built by Josiah II and the early Copelands to house their workers.
-The Spode site is not just of National historical importance, but the centrepiece of Stoke Town’s heritage.
+Many of its streets, which still survive in part, were built by Josiah II and the early Copelands to house their workers.
+The Spode site is not just of National importance from an historical perspective, but is also the centrepiece of Stoke Town’s heritage.
+The refurbishment work is not yet complete, but the Council’s intention is that the site will evolve into a Creative Village reflecting its history and its heritage contribution.